-Manage Your Flows Flow Properties
+Manage Your Flows Flow Properties Visual Workflow Guide Open and Modify a Flow

 Open and Modify a Flow

 To modify a flow, open it in the Cloud Flow Designer.

 You can't save changes to an active flow version.
 You can, however, open an active version of a flow, modify it, and then save as a new version or a new flow.